Gomurmamma/fm-countries-challenge/README.md

 }
 ```

-The color theme switcher solution I came across was easy to implement and understand!
+The color theme switcher solution I came across was easy to build and understand!
 With the right planning it was one of the easiest features to implement for the project and maintain without breaking.
 [Here’s a link to a theme toggle for Next.js from Rob Morieson](https://electricanimals.com/articles/next-js-dark-mode-toggle).

 For the [country].ts page I defined different data requests within the getServerSideProps in order to retrieve all of the relevant data needed for the page.
 Information on the bordering countries required making a request to the updated API endpoint, and there were a few country names that required string manipulation in order to match the corresponding url param.

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 - Continue working with TypeScript!
 - Improving SCSS styling, layout techniques.